 Financing methods from an intergenerational standpoint

-As a rule, in the pay-as-you-go (PAYG) scheme, the working population finances the benefits of the retirees.
+As a rule, under the PAYG principle, the working population finances the benefits of the retirees.
 That means that the pensions of each generation are financed by later generations.
 A sufficient number of working people is needed to pay the pensions of earlier generations.
 For this system to work, employment rates and the age structure of the population play a crucial role.

 The number of retirees is continuously growing in Finland, and people spend more time in retirement than before.
 The number of working-age people is shrinking and, as a result, the number of persons financing pensions is also decreasing.
 The life expectancy coefficient that is linked to life expectancy will also affect the pension amounts of the younger generations.
 The life expectancy coefficient will reduce an individual’s pension amount if they don’t work longer than before.

 Partial funding eases the contribution burden of future generations since the funded assets and their long-term investment returns can be used to pay for future pensions and to uphold the system.
 For its part, partial funding protects the pension promises made.
 If our earnings-related pensions system was fully funded, each generation would finance its pensions on its own.